 Inner Farne is now open but Staple is still closed.
 It’s a month of excitement as the first puffins arrive back on land, eider ducks start returning mid-month and other seabirds – kittiwakes, fulmars, guillemots, razorbills, sandwich terns, common terns – start to arrive.
 Shags, cormorants and grey seals can all be seen from the boats and who knows what spring migrants might be seen flying over – from spoon bills to white-tailed eagles, you just never know!
 If you’re not looking for unusual birds, this is when our islands offer the ultimate Easter activity – will you go to one of the UK’s most remote chapels or spot the first razorbill egg?
 The puffins will also be strutting their stuff, pairing up and displaying dominant or submissive behaviour.
 The shags look wonderful this month, with their beautiful breeding crests making them look most like a cross between a dragon and a punk.

 Puffins can be seen on the islands, with grey seals still lolling and digesting their fish (they do spend most of their time doing this) and pufflings start to hatch (though you can’t see the baby puffins, as they are underground in the burrows).
-Other seabirds – kittiwakes, fulmars, guillemots, razorbills, sandwich terns, common terns, shags – can be seen on the islands and are looking really nice on Staple with the cliffs packed to the rafters.
-The spectacle of arriving at Staple right in front of the nesting cliffs is hard to beat!
+Other seabirds – kittiwakes, fulmars, guillemots, razorbills, sandwich terns, common terns, shags – can be seen on the islands with the cliffs packed to the rafters.
 Eider ducks start to leave and are generally gone by the start of July.
-Arctic terns are nesting on Inner Farne so you will still need a hat if you visit this island – the terns will dive bomb humans to protect their chicks.

 Puffins can be seen on the islands and grey seals in the water and hauled out on the rocks.
 Pufflings are still hatching, with some of the older ones heading towards the sea.
-Other seabirds – kittiwakes, fulmars, guillemots, razorbills, sandwich terns, common terns, shags – can be seen on the islands, and many other species besides.
-Arctic terns nest until mid-month so you will still need a hat for Inner Farne only, there are plenty of almost fledged chicks running around the boardwalks.
+Other seabirds – kittiwakes, fulmars, guillemots, razorbills, sandwich terns, common terns, shags – can be seen on the islands, and many other species besides. .
 Grey seals can be seen from boats and jumplings (baby guillemots) are leaving the cliffs by jumping into the sea – normally in the evening but occasionally in the daytime.

-Inner Farne is open but Staple is closed.
-Puffins are on their way out – you may catch some at the beginning of the month and see them out at sea.
+Inner Farne is open.
+Puffins are leaving the island now– you may catch some at the beginning of the month and see them out at sea.
 Arctic terns leave and other seabirds – guillemots, razorbills, sandwich terns, common terns – start to depart too.
 Kittiwakes and fulmars can be seen till mid-month and usually until the end of the month.
 Shags are on the islands and grey seals can be seen from boats.
 It’s not all over, though – you might spot some overwintering birds arriving to re-fuel before they head to the mainland (keep an eye on the stick bundles near the Pele Tower).
-There is more chance for visitors to roam on our beaches after the birds have gone and the weather is warm.

 Inner Farne is open but Staple is closed.
 Grey seals and can be seen from boats and shags can be seen on the islands.
 You might spot our first fuzzy seal pup, a rare migrant or maybe get the island almost to yourself – well, you, some rangers, some seals and still a few birds!

-Inner Farne is open and Staple is closed.
-This is peak time for our fluffy seal pups, they can be seen gathering on the rocks in their thousands, peaking at the end of this month.
+Inner Farne is closed.
+This is the best time for our fluffy seal pups, while the boats are still out the pups can be seen gathering on the rocks in their thousands, peaking into November.
 Shags can also be seen on the islands.
 As the nights draw in later in the month the chapel, lighthouse and landscapes all look spectacular in the morning and evening – you could get some fantastic photos at this time of year if the weather is right.
 It’s a great time of year to look for the last few autumn migrants.

 November - December